Canberra Endometriosis Centre

 1. Group Endometriosis and Pelvic Pain Information Sessions

-Group Endometriosis and Pelvic Pain Information Sessions are held periodically from 1pm - 3pm on a Wednesday at the Canberra Hospital.
+Group Endometriosis and Pelvic Pain Information Sessions are held monthly from 1pm - 3pm on a Wednesday at the Canberra Hospital.

 Teenagers and women who are seeing health professionals not linked with the Canberra Endometriosis Centre are still welcome to attend this comprehensive information session about diagnosis and long term management of period pain, pelvic pain and endometriosis.